2014 Conference Workshop

 Whether you’re new to the idea of becoming a writer or you’re a veteran published author, whether you hope to pursue a traditional publishing contract with a big New York publishing house or launch a self-publishing venture, you’re sure to find the skills, knowledge, inspiration, motivation, and support you need at Colorado Gold.

-The base cost of registration for the 2013 Colorado Gold Conference is $315.
-This includes:
+The base cost of registration for the 2014 Colorado Gold Conference:

-- A free pitch appointment with one of your top-choice agents or editors.
+- A free pitch appointment with one of your top-choice agents, editors or publishers.

 - Entry to the Friday-night book sale and author-signing extravaganza.